Protecting Your Rights In Divorce

 - Your rights

 - How a court order can be enforced

 - How long it will take to get the process resolved

 If you and your spouse have worked out a settlement for your divorce, but need to get the legal documents prepared and submitted to the court, we can handle that for you.
 We will prepare your divorce agreement, parenting plan, joint petition (or complaint) for divorce and all other legal forms necessary to obtain your divorce decree.

 This information provided herein is for general purposes only and does not to purport to give specific advice on individual matters.
-If you want advice about your individual case, call Attorney Diane M. Gaspar, licensed to practice in New Hampshire and Massachusetts.
+If you want advice about your individual case, call Attorney Nicholas Howie, licensed to practice in New Hampshire and Massachusetts.
 Please call her at 603-893-8008.